memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 <!-- excerpt start -->

 In this third article of the "Practical Zephyr" series we'll see how we configure and use _hardware_.
-For this, Zephyr borrows another tool from the Linux kernel: [**devicetree**](https://docs.zephyrproject.org/latest/build/dts/index.html).
+For this, Zephyr borrows another tool from the Linux kernel: [**Devicetree**](https://docs.zephyrproject.org/latest/build/dts/index.html).

-In contrast to _Kconfig_, the *devicetree* syntax and its use are a bit more intricate.
-Therefore, we'll cover *devicetree* in two articles: In this article, we'll see what a devicetree is and how we can write our own devicetree source files.
-In the next article, we'll look at so-called devicetree _bindings_, which add semantics to our devicetree.
+In contrast to _Kconfig_, the *Devicetree* syntax and its use are a bit more intricate.
+Therefore, we'll cover *Devicetree* in two articles: In this article, we'll see what a Devicetree is and how we can write our own Devicetree source files.
+In the next article, we'll look at so-called Devicetree _bindings_, which add semantics to our Devicetree.
 Be prepared for a fair bit of theory, but as usual, we'll use an example project to follow along.

 <!-- excerpt end -->

-> **Disclaimer:** This article covers devicetree in _detail_ and from first principles.
-If you're already somewhat familiar with devicetree or if you don't want to know how it works in detail, this article may not be for you.
+> **Disclaimer:** This article covers Devicetree in _detail_ and from first principles.
+If you're already somewhat familiar with Devicetree or if you don't want to know how it works in detail, this article may not be for you.
 Instead, consider tuning in for the next article!

 {% include newsletter.html %}